wysockij/dice_game/README.md

-# dice_game
+# Dice Game
-Simple dice game which I made for my electronics studies
+Simple dice game which I made for my electronics studies.
+Not finished yet.